starxtrem/star_me/README.md

 # Star_me

-It's for all serv fivem coding in LUA
+It's for all serv fivem coding in LUA and Version ESX

 Possible to add in Infinity